Mary in the Bible

 And Jesus was about thirty years old when He began to teach.
 (It was assumed that) He was the son of Joseph, who was the [legal] son of Heli [Note: A lineage through Jesus' mother Mary follows:]

-and certain women who had been healed of evil spirits and infirmities: Mary that was called Magdalene, from whom seven demons had gone out,
+and some women that had been cured of evil spirits and other infirmities, as Mary Magdalene, out of whom were cast seven demons,

 And she had a sister called Mary, which also sat at Jesus' feet, and heard his word.